Your actual reported data. The color shows where you are with respect to your bright red line:

 The orange line shows one day of safety buffer.
 The blue line is two days, and the green line demarcates seven days of safety buffer.

 (If you keep your safety buffer at 7 days or higher then you're immune to being stung.
-If anything comes up, just flatten your yellow brick road.
+If anything comes up, just flatten your bright red line.
 It will take effect after the 7-day akrasia horizon but since you have that much safety buffer, you're golden!)

 Yellow guide lines ?

-These thin yellow lines indicate the good side of the yellow brick road.
+These thin yellow lines indicate the good side of the bright red line.

 Akrasia horizon ?

 This line is a week away from now.
-You can only make changes in the steepness of your road beyond the akrasia horizon.
+You can only make changes in the steepness of your red line beyond the akrasia horizon.

 This shaded pink zone on the wrong side of your bright line shows the bare minimum that you are committed to doing this week.
-Your road can never get easier and dip into this forbidden zone.
+Your red line can never get easier and dip into this forbidden zone.

 Moving average ?